Seafarer®

 a ratio developed by Nobel Laureate William Sharpe to measure risk-adjusted performance.
 The Sharpe ratio is calculated by subtracting the risk-free rate – such as that of the 10-year U.S. Treasury bond – from the rate of return of a portfolio and dividing the result by the standard deviation of the portfolio returns.
 The higher a portfolio’s Sharpe ratio, the better the portfolio’s returns have been relative to the risk it has taken on.
 Because it uses standard deviation, the Sharpe ratio can be used to compare risk-adjusted returns across all fund categories.

-Shenzhen Stock Exchange Composite Index (SZSE)
+Shenzhen Stock Exchange (SZSE) Composite Index

 a capitalization-weighted index that tracks the performance of A-shares and B-shares listed on the Shenzhen Stock Exchange.
 Index code: SZCOMP.
 It is not possible to invest directly in an index.